 Rescuing Amazon animals: AmaZOOnico

-The shores were a tangled mass of impenetrable leaves.
-Were it not for our guide and the sign we’d never have seen it or known AmaZOOnico was there.
+The shores of the Amazon are a tangled mass of impenetrable leaves.
+Probably branches, too, but they were obscured by the leaves!
+Were it not for our guide and the AmaZOOnico sign, we’d never have seen it or known the animal rescue center was there.

-As we climbed out of the boat we were greeted and escorted up a set of stairs to the welcome center, a small building holding a ticket office and small gift shop.
-The reserve makes a little money from tourism and souvenir sales but not enough to support itself.
-It survives through volunteer labor and the kindness of generous donors worldwide.
+As we climbed out of the boat, a volunteer greeted us and sent us up a set of stairs.
+The welcome center is not much more than a small building holding a ticket office and small gift shop.
+The reserve makes a little money from tourism and souvenir sales, but it certainly isn't enough to support itself.
+AmaZOOnico mainly survives through volunteer labor and the kindness of generous donors worldwide.

 Our guide was a volunteer from Germany.
 Volunteers at amaZOOnico work 5 days a week, 7am to 5pm, with 2 days off a week.
 They work for a minimum of 6 weeks and get a variety of experiences.
 It is hard but very rewarding work.